Jose Trevino Player Props: Yankees vs. Dodgers

-The New York Yankees, including Jose Trevino (.156 batting average in his past 10 games), battle starter Clayton Kershaw and the Los Angeles Dodgers at Dodger Stadium, Friday at 10:10 PM ET.
+The New York Yankees, including Jose Trevino (.200 slugging percentage in past 10 games, including zero home run), battle starter Michael Grove and the Los Angeles Dodgers at Dodger Stadium, Saturday at 7:15 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Mariners.
+He had a one-hit performance in his previous game (1-for-2) against the Dodgers.

 Jose Trevino Game Info & Props vs. the Dodgers